Automattic/wp-calypso/apps/editing-toolkit/README.md

 This plugin includes many sub-features which add blocks and new functionality to the Gutenberg editor.
 The plugin provides a single codebase which can be installed on any platform which requires these features, such as the WordPress.com multisite or other standalone WordPress instances.

+New features are currently freezed and switched to use Jetpack packages instead.
+More info: p58i-dox-p2

 This code is developed in the calypso monorepo at <https://github.com/Automattic/wp-calypso/tree/trunk/apps/editing-toolkit>.

 ## Rename Info